 - Have other medical conditions

 - Are pregnant, or could become pregnant.
 AFINITOR or AFINITOR DISPERZ can cause harm to your unborn baby.
 You should use effective birth control while using AFINITOR or AFINITOR DISPERZ and for 8 weeks after stopping treatment.
+Talk to your healthcare provider about birth control options while taking AFINITOR or AFINITOR DISPERZ.

 - Are breastfeeding or plan to breastfeed.
 It is not known if AFINITOR or AFINITOR DISPERZ passes into your breast milk.
 You and your healthcare provider should decide if you will take AFINITOR or AFINITOR DISPERZ, or breastfeed.
 You should not do both.